AnshumanSrivastava108/Real-Time-Drowsiness-Detection-System/README.md

 <img width="600" height="350" src="Images/4.png ">
 </p>

-RESULT: As shown in screen snapshot in above, when the automobile driver's face is positioned at the Left, the face, eyes, eye blinks, and drowsiness was successfully detected.
+Result: As shown in screen snapshot in above, when the automobile driver's face is positioned at the Left, the face, eyes, eye blinks, and drowsiness was successfully detected.

 Test case 3: When the automobile driver is wearing spectacles